 Free FWLHD vaccination clinics for Japanese encephalitis (JE) virus

-The Far West LHD is running free vaccination clinics for eligible people in the Wentworth, Dareton and Balranald areas to help protect them against Japanese encephalitis (JE) virus in time for the summer mosquito season.
+The Far West LHD is holding free vaccination clinics for eligible people in the District to help protect them against Japanese encephalitis (JE) virus in time for the summer mosquito season.

-It is important to vaccinate now against JE virus if you are eligible because it takes up to four weeks following vaccination to develop a protective immune response to the JE virus.
+It is important to vaccinate now against JE virus if you are eligible as it takes up to four weeks following vaccination to develop a protective immune response to the JE virus.

-The FWLHD free JE vaccination clinics will be held:
+The FWLHD free JE vaccination clinics will be held at:

-- You spend a significant time each day outdoors (four hours or more).
+- spend significant time outdoors (four hours per day), for unavoidable work, recreation, education, or other essential activities, OR

-- are engaged in the recovery efforts (clean up) of stagnant waters following floods, OR
+- are engaged in the prolonged outdoor recovery efforts (clean up) of stagnant waters following floods.

-As well as the free FWLHD clinics next week, JE vaccine is available through local General Practitioners (GPs).
+As well as the free FWLHD clinics next week, JE vaccine is available through local General Practitioners (GPs) and registered Pharmacists.
 People who meet the above criteria should make an appointment with their doctor and let them know it is for the JE vaccine.

 Everyone is urged to stay vigilant and take precautions against mosquito bites altogether because, aside from JE, mosquitoes carry a range of viruses for which there are no vaccines.